DrPaulNguyen/ansible_role_restic/README.md

  Description
 -------------
-*Update for improving multiple backups at a time*
+*Update for improving multiple backups at a time!*
 [Restic](https://github.com/restic/restic) is a versatile Go based backup solution which supports multiple backends, deduplication and incremental backups.